django-cms/djangocms-frontend/docs/source/getting_started.rst

     are

     * **djangocms-frontend** does not contain CSS or JS files from Bootstrap or any other framework for that matter.
-The example tempaltes load CSS and JS from a CDN.
+The example templates load CSS and JS from a CDN.
     * It is considered safer to host CSS and JS files yourself.
 Otherwise you do not have control over the CSS and/or JS that is delivered.